p2ppsr/authchat-demo/README.md

 > Note: To use this demo, ensure you are signed in to your Babbage MetaNet Client.

+## How It Works

+Upon serving the HTML page, you will see a chat application with an input text field.
+You can open two browser windows of the same page to simulate to users talking to each other.

+Upon opening, the user should already be authenticated.
+This is facilitated by an initial Authrite authentication handshake with the server, assuming the user's MetaNet Client is active.

+Subsequently, the user can type a message in one window and press enter.
+The typing indicator and message will be visible in the other window.
+The same action can be performed in reverse.
+This simulates two users engaging in a conversation.

+Each action transmits authentication headers, ensuring that each message is mutually authenticated, not just the initial connection.

 ## License

 The license for the code in this repository is the Open BSV License.